 Also noteworthy, ZTE added that the 5G SAGIN technology would allow an all-dimensional full synergy between the “space, air, ground, and sea domains.”
 This is the first public mention that the Digital China integrated network program may also include the maritime domain, thus a four-dimensional program, and potentially a PLA doctrinal expansion to “space, air, ground, sea battle.”
 Publicly available graphics of China’s civilian SAGIN developmental program include images of a “maritime network,” without the sea domain being explicitly mentioned in text, or the maritime network being described as “military.”

-Although the news above was the most the most relevant and noteworthy for this website, the level of effort by China at the conference is also worth touching on briefly.
+Although the news above was the most relevant for this blog, the level of effort by China at the conference is also worth touching on briefly.

 More than 100 PRC firms will “shine” in Barcelona as they show the “style of Chinese companies,” including: Huawei, ZTE, China Mobile, China Telecom, China Unicom, OPPO, UNISOC, Fibocom, TD Tech (a Nokia Siemens Networks and Huawei Technologies Joint Venture), Comba, Changhong, Ruijue Networks, Xiaomi, Honor, Raisecom, Whale Cloud, China Xinke, Realme, TECNO, and Urovo Technology.

 There is an entire China venue at the conference centered around the theme of “The Way Forward for Digitalized Innovation and Transformation” (I heard that somewhere before…) with eight keynote speeches planned: “A Vision for a Better Future,” “Implementing a Decade of Digitalization,” “A World in Flux,” “Is It Time to Co-Create?,” “Platform Transformation,” “New Behavior Under a New Reality,” and “Enter the Metaverse.”